jessieAnhNguyen/Checkers-AI/README.md

 # Checkers-AI-UR
 This project designs, implements, and evaluates an AI program that plays Checkers game against human or computer opponents Compilation instruction:
-- To compile, either use the IntelliJ IDE or in your terminal, type java *.java and java Main
+- To compile, either use the IntelliJ IDE or in your terminal, type javac *.java and java Main

 Play instruction: